robbinc91/botble-redsys/README.md

 - `botble/payment` (plugin dependency)
 - `ssheduardo/redsys-laravel` `~1.5.0` (Composer dependency)

-This plugin uses dependency placement Option A: Redsys SDK is declared in the plugin package and installed by Composer in the application `vendor/` directory.
+Redsys SDK is declared in the plugin package and installed by Composer in the application `vendor/` directory.

 ## Installation